chatox/networks-science-course/practicum/ps04_ipython_data_management.md

 5. `class1`: Source Node Attribute - rename to "class"
 6. `class2`: Target Node Attribute - rename to "class"

+:warning: If the network takes a long time to load or does not load in Cytoscape, it is very likely that you made a mistake during the generation of the graph.
+Double-check the output of your code to make sure that every pair of diseases you are including in the CSV file actually shares at least one gene.

 ## Style and add simple annotations

 Use ellipses/ovals as node shapes, with sizes representing the number of genes associated to each disease.